 LL.M. for Internationally Trained Lawyers

-Ranked No. 1 in New York Law Journal’s survey of Best General LL.M. programs, our program is designed to meet the New York Court of Appeals requirements for lawyers trained abroad who wish to sit for the New York State bar exam.
-By combining hands-on experience through our clinics and pro bono projects with courses that focus on the specific academic needs of those with legal training from abroad, Brooklyn Law School has created a program that will help its graduates become more effective and confident transnational lawyers.
+Ranked No. 1 in New York Law Journal’s survey of Best General LL.M. programs (2014 & 2015), our program is designed to help lawyers trained abroad meet the requirements to sit for the New York State Bar Examination.
+By combining hands-on experience through our clinics and pro bono projects with courses that focus on the specific academic needs of those with legal training from abroad, Brooklyn Law School has created a unique program that will help its graduates become more effective and confident transnational lawyers.

 Our program also facilitates specialized study in a number of areas, including business law, intellectual property law, and refugee and immigration law.
 While these three specializations draw on Brooklyn Law School's academic strengths, the Law School can also accommodate tailored study plans for those students who wish to specialize in other areas of the law.